Heritage, community and steady growth – what more could you want from this established Black Country firm?

 How to get a Higgs & Sons training contract

 The only way into Higgs is through a direct training contract application.
-Senior HR advisor Simon Lord tells us: “We don’t currently offer a vacation scheme although this is something we’re considering as we receive a high volume of enquiries, this is something we are looking to introduce in 2018.”
+Senior HR manager Helena Flavell tells us: “We don’t offer a vacation scheme at present, however, following a high volume of enquiries, this is something we are looking to introduce in 2018.”

 Initial application is by form which may be completed online for submission by email.
-Higgs historically receive upwards of 350 applications each year for its four to six training contracts.
+Higgs historically receives upwards of 350 applications each year for its four to six training contracts.

 Candidates must evidence strong academics, including high A levels and preferably a 2:1 degree.
 The form requires applicants to reflect on competencies like creativity, innovation, ability to work in a team and commercial awareness.
 Showing you've done extensive research into the firm is essential so make sure you read our True Picture on Higgs.

 One trainee recalled the experience as “very informal and laid-back – it was actually quite fun.
 The partners don't try to catch you out with difficult questions; they try to find out what you're like as a person.
 It definitely felt less intense than other interviews I'd done”.
 Indeed, Flavell confirms: “It's very much a discussion between candidates and the panel, we want to make it easier for people to convey what they're all about.”
 The firm places a big emphasis on client care, so demonstrating great interpersonal skills is a must.
 “Candidates must be able to easily engage with and talk to people,” adds Flavell.
 “For this reason, the selection process is more heavily weighted on the interview.”
 Other elements include a group exercise and presentation –“candidates are given a legal scenario and asked to give their opinion which enables us to gauge how they fit into a team” – and a tour of the office.